vengi-voxel/vengi/docs/Formats.md

 * `voxformat_scale_x`: Scale the vertices on X axis by the given factor
 * `voxformat_scale_y`: Scale the vertices on Y axis by the given factor
 * `voxformat_scale_z`: Scale the vertices on Z axis by the given factor
+* `voxformat_voxel_mesh`: Optimize import precision assuming that the mesh is composed of uniform voxels